kaoh/homebrew-globalplatform/README.md

 ## Creating Bottles

-There are GitHub runners for MacOS and Linux which are building the bottles.
-Download the created artifacts from "Save Bottle" task.
+There are GitHub runners for macOS and Linux which are building the bottles.
+The Intel macOS runners are kept for source-build validation only.
+Homebrew `test-bot` currently skips Intel Sequoia/Tahoe bottle creation when dependencies are not bottled on those exact platforms.

 ## Updating Formulae with Bottle References